 - What is art and design and what (if anything) separates them?

-- Mapping the art and design industries by their goods
+- Mapping the art and design industries by their goods, participants, structures and organizations

 - Visual expression, the challenges of communication, and approaches to communicating art and design

 - Systems of value in art and design, and the correlation and antagonism between these

 - The financial value chain within art and design